SciRuby/daru/README.md

 daru data structures can be constructed by using several Ruby classes.
 These include `Array`, `Hash`, `Matrix`, [NMatrix](https://github.com/SciRuby/nmatrix) and [MDArray](https://github.com/rbotafogo/mdarray). daru brings a uniform API for handling and manipulating data represented in any of the above Ruby classes.

+Currently things work as expected for Arrays only.
+Rest will added over the next few weeks.

 ## Testing

 Install jruby using `rvm install jruby`, then run `jruby -S gem install mdarray`, followed by `bundle install`.
 You will need to install `mdarray` manually because of strange gemspec file behaviour.
 If anyone can automate this then I'd greatly appreciate it!
 Then run `rspec` in JRuby to test for MDArray functionality.